Practice hub

 Practice German Word Order and Sentence Structure

-German word order trips up almost every English speaker because the verb doesn't always sit where English puts it.
-These free games and explanations build the verb-second instinct, the time-manner-place rhythm, and the verb-final reflex for subordinate clauses.
+German word order trips up many English speakers because the verb often doesn't sit where English puts it.
+These free games and explanations aim to build the verb-second instinct, the time-manner-place rhythm, and the verb-final reflex for subordinate clauses.

-Main clauses follow the verb-second rule (V2): the conjugated verb is always in second position, no matter what comes first.
+Main clauses follow the verb-second rule (V2): the conjugated verb sits in second position, no matter what comes first.
 'Ich gehe heute ins Kino' / 'Heute gehe ich ins Kino' / 'Ins Kino gehe ich heute' are all correct — the verb stays second.

-Adverbials follow the time-manner-place order: when, then how, then where.
+Adverbials tend to follow the time-manner-place order: when, then how, then where.
 'Ich fahre morgen mit dem Zug nach Berlin' (when → how → where).
-It's a soft rule, but following it makes you sound dramatically more natural.
+It's a soft rule, but following it generally makes you sound noticeably more natural.

 In subordinate clauses (after weil, dass, wenn, obwohl, etc.), the conjugated verb jumps to the very end: 'Ich bleibe zuhause, weil ich krank bin.'
-This is the single rule learners forget most often, and getting it right is one of the clearest signals of intermediate-to-advanced German.
+This is one of the rules learners forget most often, and getting it right is one of the clearer signals of intermediate-to-advanced German.

 Frequently asked questions